Penistone & District Riding Club Constitution and Rules

 (2) To elect Committee Members.

-(3) To appoint an auditor
+(3) To appoint an independent account examiner.

 (4) To deal with any special matter that the Committee may desire to bring before the members, and to receive suggestions from the members for consideration.